kmonsoor/Bangladeshi-StackOverflow-rockers/README.md

 ## Contribute
 Without your contribution this means nothing.
-Please add missing data, considering the criteria, as pull request or just add as an [issue on this repo](https://github.com/kmonsoor/Bangladeshi-StackOverflow-rockers/issues/new).
+Please add missing data, improving the suggestion, as pull request or just add as an [issue on this repo](https://github.com/kmonsoor/Bangladeshi-StackOverflow-rockers/issues/new).
+Thanks in advance.

 ## FAQ

-### 1. My SO reputation should put me in this list.
-Why i am missing here?
+**1. My SO reputation should put me in this list.
+Why i am missing here?**

     A. Possibly your location is missing in your SO profile.
 Update that.
 It will eventually update this list.

-### 2. The sorting of this list looks off.
-What's the issue?
+**2. The sorting of this list looks off.
+What's the issue?**

     A. The score-card image you are seeing is of total stackexchange reputations on all sites.
     But, the main sorting is based on StackOverflow reputation.
-If you check indivisual profiles, you can verify that.
+    If you check indivisual profiles, you will see that.

-### 3. I think you have put yourself in the list unfairly.
+**3. I think you have put yourself in the list unfairly.**

     A. I wish i had.
 Unfortunately, I didn't made into the list.
 Yet.
 Still lacking some points.